jazibjohar/ai-text-structor/README.md

-# AI Engine
+# AI Text Structor

 ## Core Concepts
-The AI Engine is a flexible system for structured data collection and workflow processing using LLMs.
+The AI Text Structor is a flexible system for structured data collection and workflow processing using LLMs.
 It processes JSON-based configurations to orchestrate complex data extraction and decision-making workflows.

 ### Key Components
 1. **Data Definitions** - Define collectable fields with specific types: